Female Snowboard Outfits Guide: Cute, Warm & Worth It—No Matter Your Budget

 https://mavely.app.link/e/E8q1YgsMgZb

 Christmas gift from boyfriend.
-Worked early season but got tight by February.
-Women's jackets don't fit my body type.
-Love high kangaroo pouch but don't store heavy items (can cause injury).
-Sleeve pockets great for lift passes.
+It worked early in the season but got tight by February.
+Thankfully the side zipper helps alleviate tightness.
+I’ve tried manyyy women’s jackets and they never fit me correctly, has made me question who’s designing winter wear in all these big brands.
+I love the high kangaroo pouch but warning, don't store heavy items (can cause injury, learned that the hard way).
+Sleeve pockets are great for lift passes.
 Awkward face opening makes changing outside difficult.
-Still searching for pink jacket that fits.
+Still searching for the perfect pink jacket that fits & is insulated.

 686 Outline Pant